jakebrehm/osrs-economy/README.md

 Typically, the bronze layer is where raw data is loaded, the silver layer is for cleaned and transformed data, and the gold layer is aggregated data that is used for the final analysis and visualization.

-The extracted data was already quite clean, so the silver layer was not necessary and was omitted so as to not overcomplicate the project (more than has already been done).
+The extracted data was already quite clean, thus the silver layer was omitted so as to not overcomplicate the project (more than has already been done).

 > [!NOTE]
 > Please keep in mind that the intention of this project is not to have a sprawling, massive database, but rather to have a relatively simple database that provides a foundation to use more advanced tools.